NickChapman1988/FeelingHungry/README.md

 * As there could be any number of different images and colours presented from the recipe searches, I deliberately chose a 'neutral' palette of colours to achieve good contrast wherever possible, whatever search results (and images) a user is presented with.
 * Text is presented in solid black #000000 in order to contrast strongly against the background as much as possible, with the exception of the meal buttons on the Home page, which use solid white #ffffff in order to contrast against the specific images used as backgrounds.
-* A mid-grey colour #757575 was used as an alternative to black for certain elements such as the search button and active menu navigation decoration.
+* A bright orange colour #da6542 was used as a spot colour to help buttons and recipe cards stand out, allowing users to easily locate and use these features.

 ### Typography